nish-kishore/tidypolis/README.md

 # tidypolis
-A package to simplify downloading, caching and updating POLIS data
+A package to simplify downloading, caching and updating POLIS data.
+Functions to clarify agency specific pre-processing and data cleaning steps are also included.

 # Usage
 First make sure you have `devtools` installed.
 Then run the following command: